facebook/create-react-app/packages/react-scripts/template/README.md

 * [#411](https://github.com/facebookincubator/create-react-app/issues/411)

 Create React App will add decorator support when the specification advances to a stable stage.

+## Fetching Data with AJAX Requests

+React doesn't prescribe a specific approach to data fetching, but people commonly use either a library like [axios](https://github.com/axios/axios) or the [`fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provided by the browser.
+Conveniently, Create React App includes a polyfill for `fetch()` so you can use it without worrying about the browser support.

+The global `fetch` function allows to easily makes AJAX requests.
+It takes in a URL as an input and returns a `Promise` that resolves to a `Response` object.
+You can find more information about `fetch` [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

+This project also includes a [Promise polyfill](https://github.com/then/promise) which provides a full implementation of Promises/A+.
+A Promise represents the eventual result of an asynchronous operation, you can find more information about Promises [here](https://www.promisejs.org/) and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Both axios and `fetch()` use Promises under the hood.
+You can also use the [`async / await`](https://davidwalsh.name/async-await) syntax to reduce the callback nesting.

+You can learn more about making AJAX requests from React components in [the FAQ entry on the React website](https://reactjs.org/docs/faq-ajax.html).

 ## Integrating with an API Backend